-This page walks you through the full Quartz setup: from cloning the repository to previewing your site locally, then pushing it to GitHub.
+This page walks you through the full Quartz setup: from getting the source code to previewing your site locally, then pushing it to GitHub.

 git clone https://github.com/jackyzha0/quartz.git